Shippable/docs/sources/deploy/delete_container_apps_from_orchestration_platforms.md

 ## Step by Step instructions

 ###1.
+Update the deploy job.
-Locate `app_deploy_job` in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file and set `deployMethod` attribute to `remove`.
+'Locate `app_deploy_job` in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file and set `method` attribute to `remove`.

 ```
   jobs:

   - name: app_deploy_job
     type: deploy
+    method: remove
     steps:
       - IN: app_service_def
       - IN: op_cluster
       - IN: app_replicas
-      - TASK: managed
-        deployMethod: remove
 ```

 ###2.
 Commit the file.

-Once the file is committed, the [rSync](platform/workflow/job/rsync/#rsync) job will run and remove the application deployed to your orchestration platform.
+Once the file is committed, the [rSync](platform/workflow/job/rsync/#rsync) job will run and update the job configuration.

+###3.
+Run the deploy job.

+Find `app_deploy_job` in the UI and trigger the job.
+When the job runs, the application will be removed from  your orchestration platform.

 ## Removing `app_deploy_job` from [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/).
 If you remove or comment out `app_deploy_job` and commit, the deployed service will also get removed.
 The job is soft deleted and to completely remove the job, you will need to hard delete the job using the steps below.